alkant/simbool/README.md

 This is *not* based on the Quine-McCluskey algorithm.

 	>> from simbool.proposition import Prop
-	>> from simbool.simplify import Simplify
+	>> from simbool.simplify import simplify

 	# Creating 3 atomic propositions
 	>> A, B, C = [Prop(x) for x in "ABC"]